aquesidilly/Movie-App/readme.md

 Changes in design from the original wireframes can be found in the Skeleton Wireframes section as both final and original wireframes are linked.

-Additional verification was addd to the event deletion button to take user confirmation they want to delete the event.
+Additional verification was added to the event deletion button to take user confirmation they want to delete the event.
 This was added so the user doesn't accidentally delete an event and was implemented using a modal with the option to cancel or delete.

 500 Error page was not included in the original design but was implemented with the same page layout as the 404 page to account for any internal server errors.

 # Features
  # Existing Features
   * Home page displaying images and information on the sites purpose.
-  * User sign up functionality.
+  * Register functionality.
   * Sign in / Sign out functionality.
-  * Event page that displays the next six events from todays date and allows users to search for events.
+  * Search that displays the movies from the Movie-App that allows users to search for movies.
-  * Create event page allowing signed in users to create events.
+  * Create Movie page allowing signed in users to create movies.
-  * Profile page showing basic user information and events created by the user with modification ability.
+  *  Delete Movie showing basic user information and MOVIES created by the user with modification ability.
-  * Contact page with form and EmailJS functionality to contact site owner.
+  * Edit Movies with .
   * Mobile responsive design.
   * Site wide footer containing contact information, Copyright info and Site Links.
 # Features Left to Implement
- A feature to be included in the next release will allow users the ability to upload their own custom event posters.
-These will be displayed in the materialize collapsible elements along with the event information.
+ A feature to be included in the next release will allow users the ability to edit and create their own movies.

-Admin login will be implemented in the next release to allow admin users to delete any events that may be inappropriate.
+Admin login will be implemented in the next release to allow admin users to delete any movies that may be inappropriate.

 # Technologies
 * HTML